sixgweb/oc-plugin-documentation/docs/attributize/integrations/build-your-own.md

 # Build Your Own
-Basic integration with Attributize is achieved through a Migration, Plugin File and an Event Handler.
+Basic integration with Attributize is achieved through a Migration, Plugin File, Event Handler and Component.

 ## Migration